Ahmedie-m/Colour-Detection-Filtering-System---Arduino/README.md

 ## Credits

-Big thanks to this guide: https://hackaday.io/project/27905-setting-up-the-linkit-c-cross-compiler/log/71201-wifi-server
+Big thanks to this guide on how to setup a server: https://hackaday.io/project/27905-setting-up-the-linkit-c-cross-compiler/log/71201-wifi-server
+Amazing guide for publishing data on the Arduino Yun locally: https://forum.arduino.cc/index.php?topic=309600.0